aSabhyaK/log-analysis/README.md

 More often than not, we are forced to manually analyse multiple threads at the same time, looking for culprit threads which blocked a particular flow from going its natural way.
 And pouring over a single humongous log file is certainly not an ideal way to do that.

 ## Planned updates:
-1. to be able to manage multiple log files at the same time.
+1. ~~to be able to manage multiple log files at the same time.~~
-2. to be able to specify the log types belonging to each thread, so that in case the user is not interested in getting the INFO level logs from one particular thread, she/ he is able to do that.
+2. ~~to be able to specify the log types belonging to each thread, so that in case the user is not interested in getting the INFO level logs from one particular thread, she/ he is able to do that.~~
 3. to be able to run on any platform.
 4. to be able to specify one/ multiple search terms to be searched within all the log files.

+Statements struckthrough (if that is even a word) indicate that those features have been implemented already.

 ---